vvscode/docs/docs/whatsapp/whatsapp-http-rest/whatsapp-opt-in-and-outs.md

 ## Opt-In endpoint

 Opt-in numbers to enable the receiving of business messages via WhatsApp.
 Opting in already opted in numbers would be ignored but not rejected.
+To remove previously opted in number use DELETE Request.

 #### Request

 `POST whatsapp/v1/{bot-id}/provision/optin`
+`DELETE whatsapp/v1/{bot-id}/provision/optin`

 JSON object parameters: